drhsqlite/fossil-mirror/www/server/windows/iis.md

 # Serving via IIS

-IIS offers several different ways of running Fossil, more than we cover here.
-This document gives only the most widely useful options, in order of complexity.

-## CGI

-*TODO*

-## SCGI

-*TODO*

-## HTTP
+## Why Bother?

+The first part of the scheme below sets Fossil up as an HTTP server, so you might be wondering why you wouldn’t just modify that to make it listen on all network interfaces on TCP port 80, so you can avoid the need for IIS entirely.
+For simple use cases, you can indeed do without IIS, but there are several use cases where adding it is helpful:

+1. Proxying Fossil with IIS lets you [add TLS encryption][tls], which [Fossil does not currently speak](../../ssl.wiki) in its server role.

+2. The URL rewriting we do below allows Fossil to be part of a larger site already being served with IIS.

+3. You can have a mixed-mode site, with Fossil acting as a powerful dynamic content management service and IIS as a fast static content server.
+The pure-Fossil alternative requires that you check all of your static content into Fossil as versioned or unversioned artifacts.

+This article shows how you can get any combination of those benefits by using IIS as a reverse proxy for `fossil server`.

+## Background Fossil Service Setup

-The following assumes you have the Fossil HTTP server running in the background, serving some local repository, bound to localhost on a fixed high-numbered TCP port.
-The following command in `cmd.exe` or PowerShell will do that:
+You will need to have the Fossil HTTP server running in the background, serving some local repository, bound to localhost on a fixed high-numbered TCP port.
+For the purposes of testing, simply start it by hand in your command shell of choice:

         fossil serve --port 9000 --localhost repo.fossil